 The Company seeks to focus on social issues important to its employees, shareholders and customers, which include raising awareness with employees and within the Company's supply chain about how the Company and its employees can make the right decisions on issues like product safety and work environments affecting those who help the Company make its products.
-In addition, the Company focuses on initiatives such as supporting diversity and inclusion efforts, implementing COVID-19 policies and procedures, and maintaining product safety and quality.
+In alignment with this commitment, the Company prioritizes initiatives aimed at improving inclusion, as well as employee attraction and retention.
+In addition, the Company focuses on initiatives such as implementing health and safety policies and procedures, maintaining product safety and quality and upholding responsible procurement practices.
+A few recent highlights in the social pillars of People and Procurement include: